The 32 best Amazon Prime Day deals for October 2023

 Get Samsung’s 32-inch 4K smart monitor with IoT and workspace features for its lowest price yet.

-The Samsung Smart Monitor M8 is down to just $500, which is $200 off the starting price and the lowest price it's gone for so far.
-The 32-inch display has built-in apps and allows you to access streaming services, just like you would on a smart TV.
-This is the updated 2023 version of the model that launched at CES 2022 and not only combines a monitor with a smart TV, it can also act as a smart home hub, showing you your smart camera feeds and more.
+The Samsung Smart Monitor M8 is down to just $500, which is $200 off its starting price and the lowest price we've seen thus far.
+This 32-inch display has built-in apps and allows you to access streaming services, just like you would on a smart TV.
+It can also act as a smart home hub, showing you your smart camera feeds and more.
+This discounted model is the updated 2023 version of the monitor that launched at CES 2022.

 Blink Mini (2-pack)